 These are 5 of our favorite ways to make homemade deodorant.
 Get all of the recipes below!

-1. DIY deodorant with coconut oil and baking soda
+1. Make deodorant with coconut oil and baking soda

-As a big coconut fan, I love the tropical-y smell of coconut oil deodorant combined with my favorite essential oils.
-I do the sniff test every so often because I’m still paranoid and have yet to smell anything really appalling.
-By nighttime the smell has usually worn off but nothing is stinky.
+As a big coconut fan, I love the tropical smell of coconut oil deodorant combined with my favorite essential oils.
+I do the sniff test every so often—because I’m still paranoid—and have yet to smell anything really appalling.
+By nighttime, the smell has usually worn off but nothing is stinky.

-And clay absorbs moisture for a little extra drying power.
+The clay absorbs moisture for a little extra drying power.
 Apply a little with your fingers and let it soak in before getting dressed.
-You’ll stay dry and b.o. free all day.
+You’ll stay dry and BO-free all day.

 5. Whipped deodorant without baking soda

 Wondering what diatomaceous earth (DE) is?
 Well, it’s made of the naturally occurring fossilized remains of a type of algae.
-These remains are ground up into a soft, fine white powder that has a ton of uses around the home and the garden.
+They are ground up into a soft, fine white powder that has a ton of uses around the home and the garden.

 DE is perfect for deodorant because it’s chemical free, it eliminates odors, and it’s almost perfectly pH neutral, so it won’t make your skin too alkaline or acidic.
 Scroll down for the full recipe.